Parent page: Altium 365 Workspace

 - Part Requests process theme:

-- Part Request with PLM Part Create – supporting the automatic creation of a Component in your PLM instance, and then propagation of the generated part number back to the component in the Workspace.
+- Part Request with PLM Part Create – supporting the automatic creation of a Component in your PLM instance, and then propagation of the generated part number back to the Workspace component.
 The workflow diagram is shown below.

 One important thing to note is that when you modify this sample definition to create your own, you must specify the PLM instance into which parts are to be created.
 Select the Create Part in PLM entity in the workflow diagram and choose the PLM instance from the drop-down menu associated with the PLM Instance field.
 This menu lists all currently defined PLM instances (as defined on the PLM Integration page of the interface).